StephenHarrington/ethereum/privatenet/README.md

           --rpc YOUR_FULLY_SPECIFIED_PATH/privatenet/.datadir/geth.ipc
         ```

         `bin\mist` can be run at this time.
 Note that the log message can be redirected to a log file (`log\mist.log`).
-You should see look for two messages: Connect to {"path":"...../privatenet/.datadir/geth.ipc"} and Network is privatenet.  **Note well that the parameters for the node-datadir and rpc flags are fully qualified paths.**  You must change the YOUR_FULLY_SPECIFIED_PATH to your specific installation.
+You should look for two messages: `Connect to {"path":"...../privatenet/.datadir/geth.ipc"}` and `Network is privatenet.`  Note  that the parameters for the node-datadir and rpc flags are fully qualified paths.  **You must change the YOUR_FULLY_SPECIFIED_PATH to your specific installation in the `bin\mist` script.**

     * mine
         ```bash